Wilfred Grenfell: Death and legacy

 The Sir Wilfred Thomason Grenfell Historical Society was formed in 1978.
 The society purchased Grenfell's home in St. Anthony, Newfoundland and Labrador.
 The home has been restored as a museum and archives.
 The Sir Wilfred Thomason Grenfell Historical Society with the support of Provincial Government and the International Grenfell Association began construction of an interpretation centre in St. Anthony and it was opened in 1997.
 This facility added to the existing house and serves to promote the legacy to thousands of visitors each year.
 The Grenfell Interpretation Centre also is used by other organizations for meetings and events.
 A large interpretive display is housed there and provides historical background surrounding the work of Sir Wilfred Thomason Grenfell.

 In 1979, Memorial University's West Coast Regional College was renamed to honour Grenfell.

 Grenfell is honoured with a feast day on the liturgical calendar of the Episcopal Church (USA) on 9 October.

+Grenfell is also honoured as the namesake of the Canadian Coast Guard patrol vessel Sir Wilfred Grenfell, constructed by Marystown Shipyard Ltd., at Marystown, Newfoundland and Labrador in 1984–1985 and in service since 1987, replacing an earlier CCGS Grenfell.
+As of 2025, CCGS Sir Wilfred Grenfell operates out of Victoria, BC, on Canada's west coast, as a buoy tender.